About this blog

 Halley married Mary Tooke in 1682 and the couple had three children surviving to adulthood.
 Mary died in 1736 and Edmond in 1742, and they are buried together in the graveyard of the old church of St Margaret in Lee, just south of the Greenwich Observatory.

-I have a 1980’s degree in Medieval and Modern History, but ever since I’ve worked in an unrelated (and uncongenial) field.
-However, after becoming interested in Halley in 2010, I was motivated to return to university to do a masters degree in Early Modern History at Birkbeck, and wrote my dissertation on Halley’s maritime science.
-I’ve now started a part-time PhD at Birkbeck on Halley’s social and cultural world, but a health problem (Immune Thrombocytopenia Purpura) has caused me to withdraw from it, although I might continue to research Halley independently.
+I took a degree in Medieval and Modern History in the 1980s, but ever since I’ve worked in an unrelated (and uncongenial) field.
+However, after becoming interested in Halley in 2010, I was motivated to return to university to do a masters degree in Early Modern History at Birkbeck, and I wrote my dissertation on Halley’s maritime science.
+In January 2017 I started a part-time PhD at Birkbeck on Halley’s social and cultural world, but a health problem (Immune Thrombocytopenia Purpura) has caused me to withdraw from it, although I might continue to research Halley independently.